 Motorcycle accidents are also unique in that they tend to have longer recovery periods – the accidents affect the victim in such a way that it leaves their body and mind in a state that requires in-depth rehabilitation.
 These injuries can range from scrapes and bruises all the way up to a broken back.
 Over 80% of motorcycle accidents (reported) result in some sort of injury for the rider.
 Those are serious numbers and require attention.

 In Maine, there has been an overall positive trend in motorcycle accidents in the last 20 years because of improved safety standards and better safety equipment.
 There has also been greater awareness among motorcycle riders about the dangers of erratic driving, which has helped keep the injury rate from skyrocketing.
 This is not to say that motorcycle accidents are going away.
 Rather, they are reflecting a trend that improves safety levels.

-Call an Experienced Lawyer Immediately
+Call Our Experienced Personal Injury Lawyers Immediately

 Nichols & Webb have comprehensive knowledge and understanding about the prevailing legal environment surrounding motorcycles and be up to speed on rules and regulations.
 This will go hand in hand with any personal injury claims.
 The attorneys can also take on the insurance policy terms and conditions.
 The Nichols & Webb team will get involved with all types of injuries whether it be a minor injury or serious and catastrophic injuries, such as brain trauma, spinal cord injury, and fatality.